 This scheme is for female-identifying artists and consists of the following:

-• Regular A&R Sessions with the Hospital team
+• Regular A&R sessions with the Hospital team

-• A&R session with a Hospital artist
+• A&R session with Hospital artists (dependent on availability)

 • Educational sessions from the Hospital Records team in: Marketing & Promotions, Digital, Events, DJ bookings, Music Business, Finance, Design and Publishing.

-Applications for 2024 are now open, apply here
+Applications for 2025 are now open, apply here

 Back to sections